Courses that I regularly teach include:

 - Math 60: Linear Algebra

-Courses for Liberal Arts students
+Courses for Liberal Arts Students

 The following courses are intended to introduce the liberal arts student to the exciting world of mathematics.
 These courses have few (if any) prerequisites beyond basic high school mathematics, yet each still takes an in-depth journey into some serious and sophisticated mathematics.